There’s nowhere quite like the southern British seaside city of Brighton.

 If you’re looking for the best views in town, you don’t have to go far but you do have to go high!
 The British Airways i360 Viewing Tower takes you up 140 metres in a futuristic glass viewing pod to enjoy 360-degree views as far as the eye can see.
 There’s even a bar on board.

 When the weather’s fine, the Royal Pavilion Gardens is a fantastic place to stop and smell the flowers, enjoy the regular free entertainment, or just lie back with a stick of the famous Brighton Rock and contemplate the exotic domes and spires of King George IV’s retreat by the sea.

-Browse our range of Brighton tours and experiences here.
+Browse our range of United Kingdom tours and experiences here.